 Central Health entered into an Interlocal agreement with Travis County in which Travis County provides legal and other services for Central Health along with the tax collection services discussed in Note 11.
 Central Health also entered into several leases of mixed-use facilities from Travis County for primary care (clinic) sites that, pursuant to State law, did not transfer to Central Health.
-The mixed-use facility leases may remain in place until February 28, 2019, if not terminated earlier by either party.
-Rental expense to Central Health is comprised only of the operating and maintenance expense for each facility.
+The mixed-use facility leases are in effect until September 30, 2029, if not terminated earlier by either party.
+There is no rental expense to Central Health.
+CommUnityCare is responsible for the clinics and the associated operating and maintenance expense for each facility.